-Notes receivable also includes notes receivable due from Parkersburg and Bridge Valley (see note 18).
+Notes receivable also include amounts due from Parkersburg and Bridge Valley Community and Technical College ("BridgeValley") (see note 18).

 6. INVESTMENTS

 The following Fair Value Levels represent the valuation of the underlying investments.
 Level 1 represents investments that have a quoted price in the active market.
 Level 2 represents investments with a direct or indirect observable market inputs.
 Level 3 investments represent investments with no observable market.